rianp/google_books_search/README.md

 # Google Books Search CLI

 **Welcome to the Google Books Search CLI!
 This command line interface allows you to search for books using the Google Books API.**

+**My process in crafting this program was as follows: I wrote the MVP first, then added classes and broke up methods to adhere to the single responsibility principle.
+Next, I added validation and error handling for various edge cases that I encountered while manually testing.
+Finally, I added testing.**

 ## Installation